Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

 2. WebSharper bindings to work with F#
 3. Example

+Here is a preview:

 ![preview](https://raw.githubusercontent.com/Kimserey/InternationalizationSample/master/i18n.gif)

 ## 1. JS libraries

-There are three parts that needs to be replaced in order to provide i18n.
+There are three parts that needs to be configurable in order to provide i18n.

-  - the language, all text needs to be translated.
+  - the language, all text needs to be translated
-  - the date format, in some places, the days is after before the months
+  - the date format, in some places, the days is after before the months - also days and months need to be translated
-  - the number format, some places use dot `.` and others comma `,` to separate decimals
+  - the number format, some places use dot `.` and others comma `,` to separate decimals - also currencies need to be translated

 To provide translation, we will be using i18next [http://i18next.com/](http://i18next.com/) together with the JQuery plugin [https://github.com/i18next/jquery-i18next](https://github.com/i18next/jquery-i18next).
 For date format, we will be using Momentjs [http://momentjs.com/](http://momentjs.com/).